eProsima/Fast-DDS-docs/docs/fastdds/statistics/dds_layer/qos.rst

 This profile enables the ``pull mode`` on the statistics DataWriters (please refer to :ref:`push_mode_qos_policy`).
 This entails that the DataWriters will only send information upon the reception of acknack submessages sent by the monitoring DataReader.
+The recommended profile can be accessed through constant |STATISTICS_DATAWRITER_QOS-api|.

 .. list-table::
    :header-rows: 1